vincentchachere/Azure-Network-Protocols/README.md

 <br>
 <br>

-<ins>Testing out Commands in PowerShell</ins>:

-  - Insert your VM2's password (*If you mess up press backspace/delete a bunch of times*)

-  - Press: `Enter`

 <ins>Testing out Commands with the SSH protocol inside Powershell</ins>:

 - 1st Command: `id`

-*This command is often used with other tools, like the net command, to view or modify user or group information.*

 - 2nd Command: `uname -a`

-*The `uname` command displays system information, such as the kernel version running on the IBM Netezza host.*

-*The `uname -a` option prints all system information, including kernel name, hostname, kernel release, kernel version, hardware name, platform, and operating system.*

-<ins>You can also test a few Linux commands within the SSH protocol inside Powershell, such as</ins>:
+<ins>You can test Linux commands using the SSH protocol directly in PowerShell, such as</ins>:

 - 3rd Linux Command: `pwd`

-*The `pwd` command (Print Working Directory) outputs the full path of the current working directory.*

 - 4th Linux Command: `ls`

-*The `ls` command (List) displays files and directories in Unix and Unix-like systems.*

 - 5th Linux Command: `touch`

-*The `touch` command updates the access and/or modification date of a file or directory.*

-- You can logout/exit the SSH protocol inside Powershell by:
+<ins>You can logout/exit the SSH protocol inside Powershell by</ins>:

 - Typing In: `exit` then..

 - Press: `Enter`

-*Notice, everytime you typed in a command on Powershell you seen traffic populate within Wireshark.*
+*Notice that each time you enter a command in PowerShell, traffic appears in Wireshark.*

+*The `id` command is often used with other tools, like the net command, to view or modify user or group information.*

+*The `uname` command displays system information, such as the kernel version running on the IBM Netezza host.The `uname -a` option prints all system information, including kernel name, hostname, kernel release, kernel version, hardware name, platform, and operating system.*

+*The `pwd` command (Print Working Directory) outputs the full path of the current working directory.*

+*The `ls` command (List) displays files and directories in Unix and Unix-like systems.*

+*The `touch` command updates the access and/or modification date of a file or directory.*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/6a5b46ec-ca9f-4148-aa89-4e94e570d7d4"><br>